artefactual/atom-docs/user-manual/import-export/csv-import.rst

-* *language* and *languageOfDescription*, like *culture*, expect two-letter ISO 639-1 language code values - for example, "en" for English; "fr" for French, "it" for Italian, etc. See `Wikipedia <http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`__ for a full list of ISO 639-1 language codes.
+* *language* and *languageOfDescription*, like *culture*, expect two-letter ISO 639-1 language code values - for example, "en" for English; "fr" for French, "it" for Italian, etc. See Wikipedia for a full list of `ISO 639-1`_ language codes.
 Unlike the *culture* column,  however, these two fields will accept multiple values separated by a pipe character - for example, ``en|fr|it``.
-* The *script* and *scriptOfDescription* columns expect four-letter ISO 15924 script code values - for example, "Latn" for Latin-based scripts, "Cyrl" for Cyrillic scripts, etc. See `Unicode <www.unicode.org/iso15924/codelists.html>`__ for a full list of ISO 15924 script codes.
+* The *script* and *scriptOfDescription* columns expect four-letter ISO 15924 script code values - for example, "Latn" for Latin-based scripts, "Cyrl" for Cyrillic scripts, etc. See `Unicode`_ for a full list of ISO 15924 script codes.
 * Alternative identifiers and their display labels can be imported using the *alternativeIdentifiers* and *alternativeIdentifierLabels* columns.
 Use pipe (``|``) separators to add multiple values.
 There should be a 1:1 relationship